-While it’s exciting to meet a litter of newborn kittens, it can be tricky to tell if your fluffy new friends are male or female.
+While it’s exciting to meet a litter of newborn kittens, it can be tricky to tell which of your fluffy new friends are male or female.
 Even experts can have trouble distinguishing the gender of a kitten.
 There are a few tell-tale signs to look for, though, and once you know the difference between the genitals of male and female kittens, it’s much easier to work out which they are.

-Leave the Kittens Alone For the First Few Weeks
+Leave the Kittens Alone for the First Few Weeks

 When kittens are under a month old, it’s best to leave them with their mother.
 Taking a kitten away for too long can be distressing for the kitten and their mother cat.
 Some mother cats may abandon their kittens if they’re handled too often.

 As kittens get used to your presence, you may be able to start handling them at 2 weeks old, but it’s safer to wait until they’re 4 weeks old, if possible.
-It’s also extremely difficult to tell the gender of a kitten under 4 weeks old, so you may be putting both the mother cat and the kittens under unnecessary distress.
+It’s also extremely difficult to tell the sex of a kitten under 4 weeks old, so you may be putting both the mother cat and the kittens under unnecessary distress.

-How to Tell If a Kitten Is a Boy or Girl: Coat color
+How to Tell If a Kitten Is a Boy or Girl: Coat Color

 While you’re waiting to examine each kitten individually, one clue as to what their sex may be is their coat color.
-Certain colors are far more common in certain genders.
+Certain colors are far more common in certain sexes.
 Almost 90% of calico or tricolor cats (with orange, black, and white coats) are female.
 So, if your kitten has this color coat, it’s likely that they’re female.

 With any color, it’s worth confirming with a check of each kitten’s genitals when you can handle them safely.